TEL: 021 9101 363

 and planning.
 Once the final decision was made, there was no turning back.

 At present we visit in excess of 100 different destinations per annum throughout South Africa, Namibia, Botswana, Zambia, Zimbabwe, Malawi, Mozambique and Lesotho.
 These excursions vary from day and weekend outings to two week tours, accommodating the requests and needs of all participants.

 For more information, see the Year Planner section of this website.

 All Cederberg 4x4 trips/tours/safaris/adventure trip are offered as guided family orientated excursions aimed to satisfy the needs of the whole family.
 A limited number of vehicles are allowed per excursion ensuring interaction amongst participants where lasting relationships are formed en-route or around the communal camp fires.

 Advantages of guided excursions are that correct driving techniques as well as many hints and tips are shared with participants prior to and during the excursion.
-Information regarding environmental friendly habits, getting to know your vehicle better with the peace of mind there will be an expert on hand guiding you in the right direction ensuring maximum safety at all times.
+Information regarding environmental friendly habits, getting to know your vehicle better with the peace of mind that there will be an expert on hand guiding you in the right direction, ensuring maximum safety at all times.
 Another advantage is that you will have access to areas not normally accessible to the public.

 Peace of Mind

 We are all aware that our vehicles and equipment we use to enjoy our 4x4 outdoor activities come with a fairly big price tag.
-We at Cederberg4x4 will endeavour, while planning any 4x4 trip/tour/safari, that a guide of Cederberg 4x4 would have visited our planned trip/route/safari, giving feedback ensuring maximum safety for passengers and vehicles through the information we received.
+We at Cederberg4x4 will endeavour, while planning any 4x4 trip/tour/safari, that a guide of Cederberg 4x4 would have visited our planned trip/route/safari, giving feedback ensuring maximum safety for passengers and vehicles through the information we receive.